Modern republicanism: Pakistan

 Talal Akbar Bugti, Khan Abdul Jabbar Khan, Abdur Rashid Khan, Iskander Mirza, Muzaffar Ali Khan Qizilbash and Feroz Khan Noon.

 Saint Vincent and the Grenadines

 In the Saint Vincent and the Grenadines, the failed 2009 Vincentian constitutional referendum was in favour of abolishing the monarchy.
 Currently republicanism is supported by the Unity Labour Party, including its leader Ralph Gonsalves, the prime minister, the Democratic Republican Party, The SVG Party, United Progressive Party.

-South Africa

-In South Africa, republicanism in the 1960s was identified with the supporters of apartheid, who resented British interference in their treatment of the country's black population.

 Tuvalu

-Both the 1986 Tuvaluan constitutional referendum and the 2008 Tuvaluan constitutional referendum had republican options, though both referendums' results came out in favour of keeping the monarchy.
+The 2008 Tuvaluan constitutional referendum had republican options, but came out in favour of keeping the monarchy.

 Western Europe

 Belgium

 Republicanism in Belgium can be dated back to the Committee of United Belgians and Liégeois, a political committee in Revolutionary France which brought together leaders of the failed Brabant and Liège Revolutions (1789–1791) who sought to create an independent Belgian republic.
 They sought to create an independent republic in Belgium.
 The Republican Socialist Party founded 1887 was republican in nature and based mainly in the Wallonia-Hainaut areas.

 The main nationwide movement representing republican interests is Republican Circle; however, republican ideas can be mainly found among proponents of the partition of Belgium into Flanders and Wallonia.
 Within the Flemish movement, the declaration of independence of the county of Flanders on 4 January 1790, during the Brabantine Revolution was based on republican ideals.
 The Flemish nationalist-separatist Vlaams Belang support a republic.
 Within the Walloon Movement, the Rattachist movement is particularly republican, represented by the French National-Collectivist Party, Rassemblement Wallonie France and the regionalist Walloon Rally.